melpalhano/Nautilus-Project/README.md

 ### Trained Model

-**We plan to release the checkpoints upon the acceptance of the paper.**

 Due to company confidentiality policies, we are unable to release the model trained on the full dataset with the 1024-dimension Michelangelo encoder.
-Instead, we provide a version trained with the 256-dimension Michelangelo encoder and a filtered dataset solely based on Objaverse.
-The performance of this model is moderately lower compared to the full version.

 ### Installation